-“Monthly we spend around 1,200 euros, including rent, utilities, phones, internet, car, fuel, and groceries,” says Peta.
+“Monthly we spend around 1,200 euros, including rent, utilities, phones, internet, car, fuel, and groceries.”

 Going out for a meal is affordable, too.

-“We have our daily morning tea at one of our three local cafés.
+“Our favorite restaurant is Gigi’s Pizzeria, where we get great pizzas (either eat-in or takeaway) for four of us for 12 euros.
+We have our daily morning tea at one of our three local cafés.
 My husband’s caffè latte is 80 cents, and my pot of tea is 1 euro.”

 Peta is happy that their small businesses have enabled them to live in Italy indefinitely and to become their own bosses.

 “I love the freedom to choose to do what we want and to be flexible with our time.
 If I need to take time off, no one is asking why or how long or when I’ll be back to work,” says Peta.
 “It is very different from my experience in the corporate world.

 “For us, life here in Italy is as good as we imagine life gets.”

 Contributor, Overseas Living Letter